redux-loop/redux-loop/README.md

 `redux-loop` requires polyfills for ES6 `Promise` and `Symbol` to be included if the browsers you target don't natively support them.

-## Credits

-Credit for the ideas and concepts that go into this library to [Evan Czaplicki](https://github.com/evancz) and all of the work he and others have put into [Elm](https://github.com/elm-lang).
-Thanks also to [Folktale.js](https://github.com/folktale/data.task) for inspiration on the implementation and method naming on Tasks.

 ## Why use this?